veekaybee/textedit/python_packaging_post.md

 ```

 How do we get that file elsewhere?
 For example, how do we import functions from wordcount if we're in the REPL?
-The REPL is, essentially, a special case of a file being executed directly in the working directory where you call the REPL from.
+The REPL is, essentially, a special case of a file being executed directly in our current working directory.

-However, if you run `wordcount.py` form the REPL, since you're importing the `wordcount` module from elsewhere, the name immediately becomes that module.
+However, if we run `wordcount.py` form the REPL, since we're importing the `wordcount` module from elsewhere, the name immediately becomes that module.

 ```
 >>> import wordcount